xavierfav/meloshare/README.md

 ## Quickstart (Docker)
 You'll need to have `docker` and `docker-compose` installed.

-Run the docker-compose.yml file in the root directory of the app:
+Build and run the services:
 ```
 docker-compose up
 ```

-* Run it in background by using `docker-compose up -d` (detached).
+* Run in the background by using `docker-compose up -d` (detached).
 * Tail the logs by using `docker-compose`.

 **Note:** If you get a "version unsupported" error, you need to upgrade `docker-compose`: